quangminh24112005/quangminh24112005/README.md

 ## About Me

-- 🌟 I'm a software engineer with a love for elegant code.
+- 🌟 I'm an IT freshman studying at RMIT University.
-- 🚀 I enjoy working on web development, machine learning, and data science projects.
+- 🚀 I enjoy working on web development and design.
 - 🎨 In my free time, I dabble in UI/UX design and digital art.

 ## Tech Stack